Derek Chauvin trial judge denies motions for delay and change of venue

 Mayor Jacob Frey, a civil rights attorney, also told reporters he “disagreed with the underlying premise” that the settlement had affected Chauvin’s trial but declined to comment further, citing requests from Cahill to stop talking about the case.

-In court, Nelson quickly seized on those comments, again questioning the motives of city officials and whether the settlement announcement “was necessary” given the agreement was not final and would not be for weeks.
+In court Nelson quickly seized on those comments, again questioning the motives of city officials and whether the settlement announcement “was necessary” given the agreement was not final and would not be for weeks.

 Prosecutors later complained about Nelson’s comments, prompting a fiery exchange between the attorneys and Cahill, who angrily ordered all the parties involved to “stop talking about it.”